 FAQ: Can I reserve a room ahead of time?: A: The Sanctuary takes bookings for its more expensive bungalows as does Pariya Resort.
 All other bungalows work on a first-come first-serve basis and dont take bookings.
 You’ll need to arrive and look around once you’re there to find a place.
 Most people arrive by boat on Had Yuan or Had Tien and then leave their luggage at one of the restaurants while they look around on foot for whatever is available.
 The beaches are each a 10-minute walk from each other, so the area is small.

 Most of the accomodation in the Had Tien/Had Yuan/Had Why Nam area is ‘bungalows’, which usually have a double bed, mosquito net, toilet/shower and balcony.
 These range from 400-1000 baht per night.

 Why Nam: Quiet, low-key beach. simple bungalows with good views of the sea.
 800 baht.
-It is under new management, so now has a ‘hippie’ scene in its cafe.
+It is under new management, so now has a bit of a ‘hippie’ scene in its cafe/lounge area.